 Automatic placement: The platform's algorithm will use all available placements for your TikTok ads in order to offer you the best results.
 In Automatic mode, the algorithm will continuously learn from your audience and results to tailor your ad placements across the platform.

 Select placement: This enables you to choose exactly where you want your TikTok ads to be placed.
 TikTok recommends selecting various placements (as opposed to just one) so that their system can deliver effective results.

 TikTok Ad Specs

-To wrap up the technical piece of how to advertise on TikTok, here’s a quick summary of specs for the platform’s video ads.
+To wrap up the technical side of how to get results with TikTok ads, here’s a quick summary of specs for the platform’s video ads.